app-projectq/projectq-page/docs/README.md

 ## Privacy Policy
 TransactQ (“we” or “us” or “our”) respects the privacy of our users (“user” or “you”).
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application (the “App”) or our website https://app-projectq.github.io/projectq-page/ (collectively, the “Site”).
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our application (the “App”) or our website https://app-projectq.github.io/projectq-page/ (collectively, the “Site”).
 Please read this Privacy Policy carefully.
 IF YOU DO NOT AGREE WITH THE TERMS OF THIS PRIVACY POLICY, PLEASE DO NOT ACCESS THE APP.